ChangWeiTan/TSI/README.md

 Alternatively, can change these parameters individually in the code

 ## Example 2, Running NNDTW on UCR dataset 50words.
+Use the file UCR_NNDTW.java, SITS_NNDTW.java or SITS_NNED.java (if NNED, there will be no warping window)

 Assuming using Eclipse, go to Run Configurations > Arguments

 The program arguments are